rovico/yii2-docker-mongo/README.md

-## Yii2+mongodb project docker Image
+## PHP 7.2 (php-fpm) + MongoDb project docker Image

-This Docker image is based on [Official Yii2 docker image](https://github.com/yiisoft/yii2-docker), but uses only alpine version of php container.
+This Docker image is based on [Official Yii2 docker image](https://github.com/yiisoft/yii2-docker), but uses only alpine version of php container and has a little another structure.

 Inspired by [avb-89's article](https://habrahabr.ru/post/349704/)